Eugene V. Rostow: Foreign policy

-Rostow spent much of the 1970s in warning that détente was a dangerous fiction, downplayed Soviet military expansionism, and enabled a "Soviet drive for dominance" in the world.
+Rostow spent much of the 1970s in warning that détente with the Soviet Union was a dangerous fiction, downplayed Soviet military expansionism, and enabled a "Soviet drive for dominance" in the world.

+Kathleen Christison writes that Rostow's perspective on the Arab–Israeli conflict was quite pro-Israeli, and he generally failed to acknowledge the existence of Palestinians.
+For example, Rostow delivered an entire symposium in 1976 on the British Mandate of Palestine and the 1948 Arab–Israeli War without a single mention of the Palestinian people and their exodus.
-He was a leader of the Coalition for a Democratic Majority and helped found and lead the Committee on the Present Danger.
-In 1981, President Ronald Reagan appointed him director of the Arms Control and Disarmament Agency, which made Rostow the highest-ranking Democrat in the Reagan Administration.

-At his confirmation hearing in 1981, Senator Claiborne Pell asked Rostow if he thought the US could survive a nuclear war.
+Rostow was a leader of the Coalition for a Democratic Majority and helped found and lead the Committee on the Present Danger.
+In 1981, U.S. President Ronald Reagan appointed him director of the Arms Control and Disarmament Agency (ACDA), which made Rostow the highest-ranking Democrat in the Reagan Administration; he was removed from office in 1993.
+At his confirmation hearing during the same year, U.S. Senator Claiborne Pell asked Rostow if he thought the United States could survive a nuclear war.
 Rostow replied that Japan "not only survived but flourished after the nuclear attack."
-When questioners pointed out that the Soviet Union would attack with thousands of nuclear warheads, rather than two, Rostow replied, "the human race is very resilient....
+When questioners pointed out that the Soviet Union would attack with thousands of nuclear warheads, rather than two, Rostow replied: "the human race is very resilient. [...]
 Depending upon certain assumptions, some estimates predict that there would be ten million casualties on one side and one hundred million on another.
 But that is not the whole of the population."

-In 1984, Rostow became Sterling Professor of Law and Public Affairs Emeritus.

-Kathleen Christison writes that Rostow's perspective on the Arab–Israeli conflict was quite pro-Israeli, and he generally failed to acknowledge the existence of Palestinians.
-For example, Rostow delivered an entire symposium in 1976 on the British Mandate of Palestine and the 1948 war without a single mention of the Arabs of Palestine and their exodus.

-In 1990, Rostow had this to say on the Geneva Convention/Oslo Accords and finding a peace between Israel and the Palestinians: "The Convention prohibits many of the inhumane practices of the Nazis and the Soviet Union during and before the Second World War – the mass transfer of people into and out of occupied territories for purposes of extermination, slave labor or colonization, for example....
+In 1990, regarding the legal principles of the Geneva Convention/Oslo Accords and the establishment of a peace agreement between Israel and Palestine, Rostow declared: "The Convention prohibits many of the inhumane practices of the Nazis and the Soviet Union during and before the Second World War—the mass transfer of people into and out of occupied territories for purposes of extermination, slave labor or colonization, for example. [...]
 The Jewish settlers in the West Bank are most emphatically volunteers.
 They have not been 'deported' or 'transferred' to the area by the Government of Israel, and their movement involves none of the atrocious purposes or harmful effects on the existing population it is the goal of the Geneva Convention to prevent."